WilliamBerryiii/WilliamBerryiii.github.io/_posts/2014-04-12-emotional-and-behavioral-interviewing.md

 1. Teach something new?
 1. Do you think you have skills, and energy to really sink your teeth into this opportunity?

-<div>Asking these questions with an upbeat and aggressive cadence will reveal
-wether or not the candidate is engaged, and excited about the opportunity.
+Asking these questions with an upbeat and aggressive cadence will reveal wether or not the candidate is engaged, and excited about the opportunity.
 If the interviewee has bitten and is excited, I end the interview with my gut instinct, telling them I hope to see them around the halls.
 If I am not excited then I will not be mean; but, I will be honest.
 I will tell them that I appreciated the opportunity to meet them and wish them luck on their journey.
 Even though I am not typically the one making the final decision, revealing these subtle clues can help the interviewee gage how they performed.

-<div style="text-align: center;">***
 With the interview out of the way, lets discuss the thought that's probably crossed your mind.
 I never asked a single technical question.
 Let me repeat that in *italics* and in **bold** for emphasis, ***I never asked a single